OneCodeDevs/compass/README.md

 `@Top` annotations are only supported in the main graph, they are disallowed in a sub graph.
 **Important**: Don't forget to pass it to the `Compass` again, to make sure the same instance is used by you and the `Compass`

+### @Dialog

+`@Dialog` marks a destination to be dialog composable in the NavGraph.
+Annotating a destination that way leads to the usage of the `dialog` function instead of the `composable` function under the hood.
+The destination won't be displayed fullscreen anymore.

 ### @SubGraph

 In addition to a main graph which will generate the `Compass`, destinations can also be grouped together into a subgraph.
 The subgraph can be defined independently and later included into an